The Undulator Radiation Collider: An Energy Efficient Design For A $\sqrt{s}=10^{15}$ GeV Collider: Choice of particles

+Note that if a very low divergence can indeed be achieved the bandwidth can also be made small by increasing the number of undualtor periods, since the assumption that the radition is on-axis will be correct.

 In conclusion, the most feasible design for a GUT-scale collider is probably a photon-photon collider, with the photons produced by synchrotron radiation from a muon beam of slightly higher energy than the desired photon energy.
-By using a suitably designed undulator a narrow bandwith, small angular width, and a low pair production rate can be achieved.
+By using a suitably designed undulator, and splitting the muon wavefunctions in the transverse direction, a narrow bandwith, small angular width, and a low pair production rate can be achieved. \end{multicols}